mapninja/Tutorial-Geocoding-Crash-Course/ReadMe.md

 #### Collapse your addresses/placenames into a table of UNIQUE addresses/placenames!

 That is, if you have a database of 2 million addresses, but there are many duplicates, use a summary or frequency tool to collapse those records into unique localities.
 For example, the Photogrammar data we will use with our custom ArcGIS Address Locator has 98k+ records, but only about 4000 unique locations.
 They can easily be joined back to the original dataset in a many-to-one join.

 This should always be the first step in a geocoding job, as it saves time, processing and often credits or money.

-# Exercises

-## Exercise #1 - Using the locator.stanford.edu Address Locators
+# Exercise #1 - Using the locator.stanford.edu Address Locators
 ### Example Data
 We'll use one file from the **[data](https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS)** (at [https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS](https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS) ) for this exercise:

 * **Evictions_94102.csv** - Download the *raw* version of this file into your working folder.
 Open it to ensure it contains comma-separated values, and not HTML.